<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 TAKE A STEP INTO THE FUTURE

-We have explored opportunities for transforming the workplace into a more purposeful, flexible hybrid office.
+We have explored opportunities for transforming the government workplace into a more purposeful, flexible hybrid office.
 You may recognize that your workplace would benefit from a hybrid office design but don’t know where to begin.
-Some of the suggested changes can be accomplished on a small budget within your existing space.
-Others are larger scale and may require either relocating to alternate space or renovating your existing workplace.
-If larger scale changes are not feasible in the short term, consider implementing some smaller changes - perhaps flexible furniture, biophilia elements, and outdoor gathering spaces - while you weigh the benefits of and potentially plan for a more comprehensive workplace transformation project.
+Some of the suggested changes can be made on a small budget within your space.
+Others are larger scale and may require either relocating to an alternate space or renovating your existing workplace.
+If larger-scale changes are not feasible in the short term, consider implementing some smaller changes - perhaps flexible furniture, biophilia elements, and outdoor gathering spaces - while you weigh the benefits of and potentially plan for a more comprehensive workplace transformation project.
 Every change you make - no matter how small - will be a step toward creating a more resilient and adaptable hybrid office of the future.